Baked baking soda

 Shape into the pretzels

 Shape each piece of dough into a traditional Bavarian pretzel.
 Grab the two ends of the rope and shape it into a letter U - check the photo.
 Cross both ends of the rope - check the photo, then fold the same side over the other to create two twists.
-Now grab both ends (tips) and fold them over the twist (knot) to create the shape of a pretzel - check the photo.
+Now grab both ends (tips) and fold them over the twist (knot) to create a pretzel shape - check the photo.
 Gently press down to seal.
 Repeat the process with the remaining pretzels.
 Cover with cling film or kitchen towel and leave to proof at room temperature for 25 - 30 minutes.
-Then uncover the pretzels and place in the fridge for another hour or in a freezer for about 20 - 25 minutes for the pretzels to help pretzels keep their beautiful shape while dipping in the soda bath.
+Then uncover the pretzels and place them in the fridge for another hour or in a freezer for about 20 - 25 minutes for the pretzels to help pretzels keep their beautiful shape while dipping in the soda bath.
 Preheat your oven to 240°C / 465 °F.

 Make the soda bath.
 Put on the rubber or latex gloves.
 Pour 500 ml (2 cups + 2 tbsp) of cold water into a glass or stainless steel bowl.
 While lightly whisking with a stainless steel whisk or spoon, gradually stir in 75g or 1/3 cup baked baking soda.
 Stir until the baked baking soda is dissolved.
 Remove the pretzels from your fridge or freezer.
 Dip each pretzel into the soda bath for one minute with the upper side down.
 Transfer to a baking sheet lined with parchment paper or silpat with presentation side up.
 Optionally sprinkle with sesame seeds or pretzel salt.
 Score each pretzel with a sharp knife (as seen in the photo).TipUse rubber or latex gloves to prevent an allergic reaction.
-The baked baking soda is caustic (corrosive) with the ph of around 12.If you are using lye (sodium hydroxide) it's especially important to use rubber or latex gloves and protective goggles (optional).
+The baked baking soda is caustic (corrosive) with the ph of around 12.If you use lye (sodium hydroxide), it's essential to use rubber or latex gloves and protective goggles (optional).
 Make a 4% lye solution by pouring cold water into a glass or stainless steel bowl.
 Gradually stir in 20g (0.7 oz) of the food-grade lye (sodium hydroxide).
 Dip each shaped and proofed pretzel into the lye solution for about 30 seconds instead of 1 minute.

 bake and serve